-- A. Limit the Project Proposal Narrative to 10 numbered pages (not including the one-page summary or supporting documents). - B. Use 8 1⁄2 x 11" paper with 12-point easy-to-read font. - C. Submit the following in both hardcopy and on CD. - 4.3 Projects will be evaluated by the Committee using the following criteria and scoring allocation:
+- A. Limit the Project Proposal Narrative to 10 numbered pages (not including the onepage summary or supporting documents). - B. Use 8 /2" x 11" paper with 12-point easy-to-read font. - 4.3 Projects will be evaluated by the Committee using the following criteria and scoring allocation: